Tubular heat exchanger intended for the heating of process water

 In order to propose a suitable technical solution to our client, the Technical Department of SACOME analyzed in detail the following restrictions:

-Finally, we opted for our multitubular heat exchanger I-TFMP-2-I, with two steps for tubes and removable heads.
+Finally, we opted for our multitubular heat exchanger I-TFMP-2-I, with two passes for tubes and removable heads.
 Thanks to this technical solution, our client now achieves the desired operation, and has drastically reduced the cleaning and maintenance works, so that the investment made will be returned in a short period of time.

 Heat exchangers technical documentation